or scroll for handy tips and a little nostalgia.

 Add remaining strawberries, sliced or chopped, to the top of the trifle.

-The best time to make your trifle is 12-24 hours before you’re planning to serve it.
+Remember, plan to have your trifle made up 12-24 hours before you're planning to serve it.
 This gives the trifle time to macerate and the flavours to blend and combine.
+And since it requires set jelly, you'll need to start on the jelly well before that.

 Store the trifle in the fridge covered in plastic wrap before serving.